Newz Group’s Nine Tips for Maximum Fantasy Football Enjoyment

 Draft a couple of wide receivers

-The key to a great receiver is the amount of targets they get.
-While this isn’t an ever present stat, make sure to find out ifÂ your potential draftee is a preferred target by his QB.
+The key to a great receiver is the number of targets they get.
+While this isn’t an ever-present stat, make sure to find out ifÂ your potential draftee is a preferred target by his QB.
 Fantasy football is a numbers game, and receivers who are targeted will grind out more points in the long run, as opposed to the big names that may score a few more touchdowns, but won’t necessarily have more points.
 In addition, stay away from players that spread the field.
-While they may have more touchdown potential, they do less grinding and therefore have less points.
+While they may have more touchdown potential, they do less grinding and therefore have fewer points.

 Time to take out the garbage!